krisbanas/krisbanas.github.io/_posts/2023-03-30-succulents.md

 Interestingly, cacti and similar stem-photosynthesizing succulents contain no growth rings.
 After all, they do not grow bark and, as mentioned, their shape fluctuates.
 Therefore, dating a cactus is no easy task.
 Usually, they are dated by their size and constellation of the spines.
-(unless it's a C.jamacaru, this one is trivial to date).
+(unless it's a C.jamacaru.
+This one is trivial to date).

-Another detail is growth in diameter.
+Another detail is the growth in diameter.
-Since cacti cover their surface with spines, they need to reform the pattern of areoles to maintain the coverage.
+Since cacti cover their surface with spines, they need to reform the pattern of the areoles to maintain the coverage.
-Here are several close-ups on the exact places of increase of the cactus' diameter.
+Here are several close-ups of the exact places where the diameter of the cactus increases.

 ![succulent-12.jpg](/images/succulent-12.jpg)

-<span class="caption">Splitting the spines.
+<span class="caption">Splitting of the spines.
 On the left, one row of areoles splits into two.
 On the right, the areoles diverge and a new row spawns.</span>

-Some succulents grow in a pattern allowing them to produce new tissue without changing its shape.
-A sketch below shows this phenomenon.
+Some succulents grow in a pattern that allows them to produce new tissue without changing their shape.
+The sketch below shows this phenomenon.

 ![succulent-15.jpg](/images/succulent-15.jpg)

 <span class="caption">Model of self-contained growth (left).
 The plant grows on the top and "moves" towards the ground.
-While a bit far-fetched, bears some
+While a bit far-fetched, it bears some
 resemblance to https://en.wikipedia.org/wiki/Mandelbrot_set.
 On the right, a cross-section of a plant "implementing" this growth pattern. </span>

 ## Random intricacies

-To wrap up our virtual walk, three curiosities that did not fit anywhere before.
+To wrap up our virtual tour, three curiosities that did not fit in anywhere before.

 ![succulent-16.jpg](/images/succulent-16.png)

 <span class="caption">1.
-The _Uncarina_ plant produces a fascinating seeds.
-They are very lightweight and contain barbed spikes to attach themselves to animals.
+The _Uncarina_ plant produces fascinating seeds.
+They are very lightweight and contain barbed spines used for attaching to animals.
-Thanks to the hooks, they are able to travel many miles, holding on to an unknowing animal.</span>
+Thanks to the hooks, they are able to travel many miles, holding on to an unsuspecting animal.</span>

 ![succulent-13.jpg](/images/succulent-13.jpg)

 <span class="caption">2.
-Lovely contrast between the coarse, spiny host and the delicate flower on top, growing from an areole.</span>
+A lovely contrast between the coarse, spiny host and the delicate flower on top, growing from an areole.</span>

 ![succulent-14.jpg](/images/succulent-14.jpg)

-<span class="caption">3. _Gymnocalycium mihanovichii_ - called in german _Erdbeercactus_ - a strawberry cactus.
+<span class="caption">3. _Gymnocalycium mihanovichii_ - called _Erdbeercactus_ in german - a strawberry cactus.
-This species has been awarded by the Cactus Societies in Germany, Austria and Switzerland the prestigious prize of _Cactus of the Year 2023_.
+This species has been awarded the prestigious _Cactus of the Year 2023_ prize by the Cactus Societies in Germany, Austria and Switzerland.
 (In my book, the Cactus of the Year contest is a far more exciting competition than the Eurovision...)</span>

 ---